jhspetersson/fselect/README.md

     fselect name from /home/user/tmp where size gt 0

-Specify file size and add it to the results:
+Specify file size, get absolute path, and add it to the results:

+    cd /home/user
-    fselect size, path from /home/user/tmp where size gt 2g fselect fsize, path from /home/user/tmp where size = 5m fselect hsize, path from /home/user/tmp where size lt 8k
+    fselect size, abspath from ./tmp where size gt 2g fselect fsize, abspath from ./tmp where size = 5m fselect hsize, abspath from ./tmp where size lt 8k

 More complex query: